 - Commitment to action for achieving the personal values

 ACT training can be delivered in one on one or group sessions, workshops, or self-help tools.

 Relaxation and Other Alternative Techniques

 Combinations of these techniques probably work best.
 No one should expect these approaches to completely relieve their stress, but if they are done regularly, these programs can be very effective.
-In a recent review, it was shown that mindfulness bases stress reduction (MBSR) techniques are effective stress relievers and reduced stress in healthy people.
+In a recent review, it was shown that mindfulness based stress reduction (MBSR) techniques are effective stress reliever, lowering stress in healthy people.
 Techniques include yoga and meditation.
 Significant reductions in stress levels were seen in participants compared to those not engaging in any treatment.
 Outcomes were assessed using the Mindfulness Attention Awareness Scale (MAAS).

-Hypnosis.
-Hypnosis may benefit some people with severe stress.
-In one study of patients with irritable bowel syndrome, stress reduction from hypnosis led to improvements in many bowel symptoms.
+Hypnosis: Hypnosis may benefit some people with severe stress.
+In one study of people with irritable bowel syndrome (IBS), stress reduction from hypnosis led to improvements in many bowel symptoms.

 Some experts recommend meditating for no longer than 20 minutes in the morning after waking up and then again in the early evening before dinner.
 Even meditating just once a day is helpful.

 New practitioners should understand that it can be difficult to quiet the mind, and should not be discouraged by a lack of immediate results.

 Several techniques are available.
 A few are discussed here.